 History of Hanukkah

-People of Jewish faith celebrate Hanukkah around the world to commemorate the victory of the Jews over the Hellenist Syrians in 165 BCE, and recognizes the miracle of the oil that lasted eight nights during the rededication of the Second Temple in Jerusalem after it was taken back in the Maccabean Revolt against the Syrians.
+People of Jewish faith celebrate Hanukkah around the world to commemorate the victory of the Jews over the Hellenist Syrians in 165 BCE.
+The holiday, also called the Festival of Lights, recognizes the miracle of the oil that lasted eight nights during the rededication of the Second Temple in Jerusalem after it was taken back in the Maccabean Revolt against the Syrians.

-Also called the Festival of Lights, Hanukkah is a joyful family celebration during which gifts are exchanged, children play games, and traditional foods, such as latkes (potato pancakes) and sufganiyot (jelly-filled doughnuts) are served.
+Today, Hanukkah is a joyful family celebration during which gifts are exchanged, children play games, and traditional foods, such as latkes (potato pancakes) and sufganiyot (jelly-filled doughnuts), are served.
 The foods of Hanukkah are often fried in oil, which is associated with the oil in the Temple lamps.

 Traditions and Confections at Hanukkah

 One of the traditions most associated with confections at Hanukkah involves a game played with a spinning top, called a dreidel.
-The dreidel has four sides, with a Hebrew letter on each side.
+The dreidel has four sides with a Hebrew letter on each side.

-- Nun – the player takes no chocolate from the pot.
+- Nun – The player takes no chocolate from the pot.

-- Gimel – the player takes everything from the pot.
+- Gimel – The player takes everything from the pot.

-- Hay – the player takes half the pot.
+- Hay – The player takes half the pot.

-- Shin – the player puts one chocolate into the pot.
+- Shin – The player puts one chocolate into the pot.

-When a player has no more gelt, he or she is out, or may ask for a loan.
+When a player has no more gelt, he or she is out or may ask for a loan.
 The game is over when one player has every piece of gelt.
 We encourage the winners to share!